Editorial Policies

 Peer Review Process

-All authors who send the manuscript should follow the journal’s submissions requirements, or the manuscript will be returned to the author.
+All authors who send the manuscript should follow the journal’s submissions requirements.
+Submissions should be prepared in accordance with the Author's Guidelines, or the manuscript will be returned to the author if they are not in the correct format or cannot be downloaded reliably.
 Before sending to reviewers, the editor will remove the author's identity from the manuscript.
 Authors are invited to suggest at least the names of two experts on the manuscript topic as the additional option for reviewer.
 This does not imply that the paper will be reviewed by the suggested referees.
 The process of the article that will be published in PLANTA TROPIKA will undergo the double-blind peer review by the editors and reviewers by considering the substantial and technical aspects.
 Editors and reviewers provide constructive feedback on the evaluation results to the author.
-The Editorial board then either accepts or rejects the manuscript and informs the corresponding author of the final decision.
+The Editorial board then either accepts or declines the manuscript and informs the corresponding author of the final decision.
 On the acceptance of the manuscript, the author(s) will usually be requested to perform some revision of the contents and wording after the review, and final acceptance may depend on the extent of revision.
 The acceptance of the manuscript will be cancelled when the manuscript is not returned within a month for any revision.
 When the manuscript is not returned for two months, the manuscript will be considered withdrawn.
 Publication is subject to successful completion of any follow-up requested by our English Editor.

 Plagiarism screening of articles in this journal is carried out before review process by editor using Turnitin software.